LibreCAD/docs/ref/customize.rst

 .. actual image size 328px x 438px

-Widget in this context refer to the 'decorations' on the the application's border and title bar.
-From the menubar, select **Options - > Widget Options** change the appearance of LibreCAD.
+"Widgets" in this context refer to appearance of LibreCAD's border and title bar, icons and the statusbar.
+Select **Options - > Widget Options** from the menubar to change these options.
 The following options are available for:

     - General: LibreCAD's application window decorations (borders, buttons, etc.) and permits the use of custom *style sheets* (see below).
-    - Toolbar: the *Theme* and size of the toolbars' icons.
+    - Toolbar: change the *Theme* and size of the toolbars' icons.
-    - Statusbar: the overall height of the statusbar and the size of the font used.
+    - Statusbar: change the height of the statusbar and the size of the font used.

 To enable an option, place a check in the checkbox and specify the desired option.